Nandan-9/paytm-clone/readme.md

-    just doing it for commit noting more had few akward eye contacts today may be its just coincidence i don't where this is going,
+    just doing it for commit noting more had few akward eye contacts today may be its just coincidence i don't where this is going,but i am sure of one thing if i didn't talk to her till the and ask her on the trainn she would definintely get scared